Naman1997/simple-talos-cluster/README.md

 and a docker container to regularly monitor the IP addresses on both ends.
 A connection can be then made using wireguard to traverse the network between these 2 nodes.
 This way you can hide your public IP while exposing services to the internet.

 Project Link: [wireguard-k8s-lb](https://github.com/Naman1997/wireguard-k8s-lb)

+## Known Issue with Proxmox in KVM

+Currently this only happens if you're running this inside on a proxmox node that itself is virtualized inside kvm.
+This is highly unlikely, but I'll make a note of this for anyone stuck on this.

+This project uses `arp-scan` to scan the local network using arp requests.
+In case your user does not have proper permissions to scan using the `virbr0` interface, then the talos VMs will not be found.

+To fix this, either you can update the permissions for that socket interface or you can just use `sudo`, in case you opt for solution 2, make sure to run the `talosctl kubeconfig` generated for you in `talos_setup.sh` after `terraform apply` finishes.